randallard/fulcro-intro-wshop/README.md

 Fulcro is unique among Clojure web frameworks in providing a complete, integrated, full-stack solution for creating non-trivial web applications.
 It is based on a few simple ideas with far-reaching consequences, it is unusually malleable, and we love it for its focus on creating maintainable, developer-friendly code.

 In this workshop you will get a brief introduction to Fulcro and then get your hands dirty exploring the concepts in practice on an existing application in a series of guided exercises.
-We will use the excellent Fulcro Inspect tooling and mess up with the code.
+We will use the excellent Fulcro Inspect tooling and mess around with the code.

 You can find the workshop materials [here](docs), including: